-There are 1.2 million internet searches for suicide methods and ways to commit suicide every month.
-That is according to just one of the largest search engines – and there are still many more with millions and millions of searches.
+There are more than a million searches for methods of suicide and ways to commit suicide every month.
+That is according to just one of the largest search engines – there are many many more from others.
 That is a scary number to think about, that there are that many people looking up ways to their life.
-As the owner of SF – a suicide and depression support forum, I can tell you that number is not surprising.
+As the previous owner of SF – a suicide and depression support forum, I can tell you that number is not surprising.
 Having the benefit of having spoken to thousands of people that were looking for suicide methods, as well as some personal and family experience in the area, I am going to share the methods that kill most suicide victims.

-If I put this as a poll I am sure there would be all the obvious guesses and some creative things as well, but the methods and things that are killing nearly 100 people per day around the world have very little to do with what they endured the final few minutes of their life and everything to do with what they endured the hours/ days /weeks or even years before those final few minutes.
-The things they endured in the time leading up the final minutes are what killed them and more importantly, nearly all of these things could be addressed in other ways if only somebody had taken the time to really listen and try to help.
+If I put this as a poll I am sure there would be all the obvious guesses and some creative things as well, but the methods and things that are killing more than 2000 people per day around the world have very little to do with what they endured the final few minutes of their life and everything to do with what they endured during the weeks or even years before those final few minutes.
+The things they felt in the time leading up the final minutes are what killed them and more importantly, nearly all of these things could be addressed in other ways if only somebody had taken the time to really listen and try to help.

-The list I am going to share is the list of things that are killing the thousands of suicidal people I have personally spoke with.
-These are the things that are killing the people, and unlike the searches for painless methods and easy methods, these are all marked by incredibly intense and unendurable pain, a pain so bad that somebody would literally rather die than face another hour of it even.
+The list I am going to share is the list of things that are killing nearly a million people a year.
+From the site, I have come to understand what many suicidal people I have personally spoke with were dealing with.
+These are the things that are killing the people, and unlike the searches for painless methods and easy methods, these are all marked by incredibly intense and unendurable pain, a pain so bad that somebody would literally rather die than face another hour of it.
 In no particular order –

 - Break ups – Whether it is a divorce after year sand the loss of a family or the first love of a young teen that lasted a few months.
 The thing to remember about this is it is not a break up and go on to the next for all people.
 For some it is the first or only person in the world they ever loved or felt loved by and without that person they cannot see a possibility of love in their life again.
 Life without the possibility of love is hard thing to face.
 The real issue here is if there was enough love around them when they felt this way, most would realize that it is not going to be a life without love, but simply a life without that love- still painful, but maybe bearable.
 It is the lack of love they feel from all sources that make them believe it will be a life of no love at all, and it is what they feel that fuels their pain, not what others think.